curl/user-survey/Q-why-not-contribute-more.md

 - I don't like or use email
 - I find it hard to work with the developers
 - my work/legal reasons prohibit me
-- the project doesn't want my changes
+- the curl project doesn't want my changes
 - things get fixed fast enough anyway
 - Too hard to get started